Macrometacorp/docs/docs/collections/documents/tutorials/using-spotcollections.md

-# Step 4: Create a new query worker or look for the existing one, and read data from the collection.
+# Step 4: Create a new query worker or look for the existing one, then read data from the collection.
 print(f"4.
 READ_DATA: region: {URL}, collection: {collection_name}")
 all_saved_queries = client.get_all_restql()